 • Completion of the hire and rubbish disposal and Hall Security

-At the end of the hiring, the HIRER is responsible for leaving the premises and its surrounds in a clean and tidy condition.
+At the end of the hiring, the HIRER is responsible for leaving the premises and their surroundings in a clean and tidy condition.
 This includes ensuring that all floors and surfaces are cleaned of any spilled liquids and floors swept.
 Any equipment temporarily removed from its usual storage position should be properly replaced and the building should be locked and made secure.

-All rubbish generated by the HIRER should be removed from the site by the HIRER at the end of the letting and any items in the refrigerators should he removed.
+All rubbish generated by the HIRER should be removed from the site by the HIRER at the end of the letting and any items in the refrigerators should be removed.

 On leaving the hall, the HIRER should check that all lights have been turned off, particularly in the kitchen, toilets.
 For security reasons, the corridor and foyer lights should be left on.

 The HIRER shall reimburse the COMMITTEE for loss or the cost of repairs of any damage to any items of property that have been bought onto the site which may have occurred during the event, or as a result of the HIRER.
 The COMMITTEE reserves the right to make an additional charge, or retain the damage deposit paid to meet the cost of replacement of broken items or preparation of the building.

 If the HIRER wishes to cancel the booking before the due date, any charges outstanding, or the reimbursement of deposits already paid will be made in line with the published Booking Charges.

 The COMMITTEE reserves the right to cancel a letting if the hall is required as a Polling Station for Parliamentary, Local Government, or By-elections.
 The COMMITTEE reserves the right to cancel the hiring agreement upon giving 7 days' notice in writing to the HIRER, in the event of the hall being rendered unfit for the use for which it was hired.
 The Committee shall not be liable for any resulting loss or damage.